molivier1988/company-home-page-flexbox/README.md

 # company-home-page-flexbox

 ## Objective

-Create a company web page using Flexbox as the main method to layout the page.
+Create a company web page using Flexbox to layout elements.

 ## Method

 ### Styling

 Background is a simple off-white colour using hex values.
 I've only used a single font (Poppins) throughout for headings, sub-headings and text.
 I could improve the overall styling by possibly using a different font and font colour